Welcome to RAPS

 Recent Appointees in Polymer Science (RAPS) is a network for young academic and industrial scientists working in any area of polymer science.
 RAPS membership is free and extended to all those in the early stage of their career, typically those within six years of starting their first permanent academic or industrial post, as well as research fellows and postdoctoral researchers who are keen to progress on a scientific track.

 The RAPS committee organise an annual conference that provides an ideal opportunity for RAPS members to form networks and collaborations, as well as presenting their latest research.
 The RAPS meeting has a strong focus on career development and features a number of plenary speakers who provide an overview of their careers, as well as specialist talks and discussions on areas such as scientific publishing, technology transfer and science journalism.

 RAPS maintains strong links with Macro Group, our parent organisation, whose membership is drawn from academia and industry, and spans the entire career range from research student to senior positions in industry and academia.
 Macro Group is dedicated to furthering Polymer Science in the UK by promoting meetings and fostering interactions.

 The 20th RAPS meeting will be held at The University of Leeds on the 4th - 6th September 2019.
 Invited speakers include Prof Lian Hutchings (University of Durham), Dr Rachel Evans (University of Cambridge), Prof Andrew Wilson (University of Leeds) and Dr Richard England (AstraZeneca).
-Registration can be found here and the deadline for abstract submissions is 29th July 2019.
 Please see the meetings page for further details.

 Delegates at RAPS 2018 held at the University of Bradford